 Like so many parents, our worldview changed upon the birth of our three children.
 Suddenly the world’s challenges and the rapidly changing future felt very urgent and very personal.
 How, we wondered, could we prepare our young children to thrive in a tumultuous, ever-changing world where we can’t even begin to imagine the careers that will exist?
 We saw our young children’s passion for learning, joy for life, and supreme confidence and felt sure they’d be ok.
 But then we heard about older children who hated school, who struggled with anxiety or depression or bullying, who were shells of their former happy selves.
 Might this one day be our kids?
 This was the beginning of our 18-month quest to completely reimagine school, and with education now in flux due to COVID our mission has taken on even greater urgency.

 We’re Prisma, and today we’re announcing the world’s first Connected Learning Network, a whole new category in kids' education.
-We’re not a school; we’re a locally-rooted, globally connected at-home learning network that gives kids an alternative to school and the freedom to be their best selves, starting today.
-The core of a Connected Learning Network is two things: a small cohort of geographically co-located kids learning together with the support and guidance of a dedicated Learning coach, and a network of these cohorts spread around the world where learners can make friendships, work on projects, form clubs, and share ideas.
-Our vision is that with Prisma learners get the best of both worlds: the intimacy and support of a “one-room schoolhouse” (the cohort) and the breadth and diversity of the world’s largest kid-focused learning community (the network).
+We’re not a traditional school; we’re a globally connected at-home learning network giving kids an alternative to school and the freedom to be their best selves, starting today.
+The core of a Connected Learning Network is two things: a small cohort of kids learning together with the support and guidance of a dedicated Learning coach, and a network of these cohorts around the world where learners can make friendships, work on projects, form clubs, and share ideas.
+With Prisma learners get the best of both worlds: the intimacy and support of a “one-room schoolhouse” (the cohort) and the breadth and diversity of the world’s largest kid-focused learning community (the network).

 Sound lofty and idealistic?
 It is, and this is how it works.
 This September, right after Labor Day, we will launch our first Prisma cohorts.
-Each cohort will consist of 15-20 mixed-age learners who all live in the same geographic area.
+Each cohort will consist of 15-20 mixed-age learners.
 We're starting with grades 4-8 but will expand over time.
 Kids will learn mostly from home (or the library, or grandma’s house, or wherever they wish) and will spend their days connecting via live video (together as a cohort and in sub-groups) and working independently (with the support of peers and their Learning Coach via our platform).
-Because cohorts are geographically co-located students will socialize, do projects, and learn in-person together (once COVID-19 is better managed, that is).
-Once conditions allow, there will also be many curated in-person opportunities, like Camp Prisma, a dynamic in-person orientation, and two Experiential Learning Cycles, where cohorts partner with local organizations to volunteer and gain career skills.

 We take a holistic approach to learning.
 The traditional school subjects were decided hundreds of years ago, and while we believe they have importance, they shouldn’t determine the boundaries of learning today.
 Our learning framework allows students to develop in four areas: